Serban Ghenea

-Serban Ghenea (Șerban Ghenea) is a Canadian audio engineer and mixer.
-He has been nominated for a Grammy Award a total of 50 times and has won 23 times.
+Serban Ghenea (Șerban Ghenea) is a Romanian-Canadian audio engineer and mixer.
+He has been nominated for a Grammy Award a total of 56 times and has won 24 times.

 Early life and education

 Ghenea was born in Romania, and in 1976 he moved to Montreal with his family.
 He later attended John Abbott College, Concordia University, then McGill University.

 Ghenea's son, Alex, is also a mixer and producer.
 At the 66th (2024) and 67th (2025) Annual Grammy Awards, Șerban and Alex were both nominated in the Best Dance Pop Recording category with separate recordings.

 Career

 Ghenea's career began through a chance meeting with Teddy Riley in 1993 while visiting his girlfriend (now wife), that led to Riley hiring him as an in-house mixing and recording engineer.
-Throughout his career, Ghenea has worked with artists in pop music, including Juice Wrld, Ariana Grande, Adele, Taylor Swift, The Weeknd, Lady Gaga, Demi Lovato, Sabrina Carpenter, Bruno Mars, Britney Spears, and Justin Timberlake.
+Throughout his career, Ghenea has worked with artists in pop music, including Beyonce, Juice Wrld, Ariana Grande, Bee Gees, Adele, Taylor Swift, The Weeknd, Lady Gaga, Demi Lovato, Sabrina Carpenter, Bruno Mars, Britney Spears, Justin Timberlake, and Katy Perry.
 With Riley, Ghenea worked on projects that included Michael Jackson and Blackstreet.
+Working at MixStar Studios in Virginia Beach, Virginia, with engineer John Hanes, Ghenea mixed several songs from Swift's Folklore album, and several from Adele's 30 album.